It makes sense, if you’re running a business, to only want the best people in your team.

 The combination of protein (cheese, yogurt, eggs, nuts, seeds, legumes) and complex carbohydrate (vegetables and temperate fruit, wholegrain crackers and bread) provides sustained energy during the day.

-Bek Parry, nutritionist and healthy living enthusiast of Positively Nourished also adds that even about a palm size amount of protein-rich meat can keep energy levels even, keep you fuller longer, and reduce the longing for the 3pm chocolate.
+Bek Parry, nutritionist and healthy living enthusiast of Bek Parry Nutrition also adds that even about a palm size amount of protein-rich meat can keep energy levels even, keep you fuller longer, and reduce the longing for the 3pm chocolate.

 38. Keep those calories in-check